Real Time Data Flow

 - The first time you launch ECLIPSE on any machine, it’s highly likely that Windows Firewall will display a popup dialog prompting you to allow or disallow messages from ECLIPSE.
 If you disallow these messages on any PC, the chat won’t work on that computer.
 Once Windows Firewall saves a rule for ECLIPSE, the message shouldn’t re-appear.
 However, if the chat still doesn’t work on your network, you may have to manually delete the ECLIPSE rule.
 If you use alternative software such as Windows Terminal Services, this feature may not work at all.

 - Some switches & routers always block UDP and must be replaced.
 HELP Desk personnel for most router/switch manufacturers are unlikely to know whether their product firmware blocks UDP.
 The best thing to do when nothing else works is to substitute commercial routers or switches from several manufacturers to potentially eliminate the problem.
-For skeptics: online ECLIPSE reviews from users attest to this specific issue.
+For skeptics: independent online ECLIPSE reviews from users attest to this specific issue.
 Here’s an excerpt from one: